NASA-SW-VnV/fret/fret-electron/docs/_media/exports/testgen.md

 - For variables of `Internal` data type, a SMV expression over existing `boolean` variables must be provided as an assignment.
 - Test obligations for components that include arithmetic types can still be exported, using the CoCoSpec format export option in Variable Mapping.
 - Test case generation operates over the future-time LTL formulas of the requirements.
 As such, it currently does not support requirements using past-time predicates `persisted` and `occured`.
 - For existing projects, you may encounter issues either in test case generation or test obligation exports, due to outdated information in the FRET databases.
-To resolve such issues, you may need to update the  variable assignment for `Internal` data types. in Variable Mapping.
-To do so, open the relevant `Internal` variables, make a minor modification to each assignment and click on `UPDATE`.
+To resolve such issues, you may need to update the  variables in Variable Mapping.
+For `Internal` variables, make a minor modification to each assignment (such as deleting and re-adding the last character in the assignment), and click on `UPDATE`.
+For `Input` or `Output` variables, open the relevant variables and click on `UPDATE`.

 ## Dependencies